shoumikdc/shoumikdc.github.io/_news/announcement_1.md

 inline: true
 ---

-I graduated from Yale University with a B.S. in Math/Physics! :smile:
+Graduated from Yale with a B.S. in Mathematics/Physics! :smile: